-Diamox is a brand name of a prescription drug know as acetazolamide.
+Diamox is a brand name of a prescription drug known as acetazolamide.
 The medication is used for a variety of purposes including the prevention and treatment of AMS.
 The Food and Drug Administration (FDA) first approved acetazolamide in 1953.

 The medication acidifies the blood, which causes an increase in respiration, thus accelerating acclimatization.
 Studies have shown that Diamox at a dose of 250 mg every eight to twelve hours before and during rapid ascent to altitude results in fewer and/or less severe symptoms of acute mountain sickness (AMS).

-What Does Diamox Do?
+How Does Diamox Work?

 It is actually quite fascinating how it works in the body.